Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Experiments

+$\bullet$ \textbf{Analysis on Single- and Multi-page Documents.} We analyze the performance differences of three models on single-page documents and multi-page documents, i.e. MHST, ChatGPT and our \model~model.
+See \figref{page-diff} for the comparison results.
+We make following observations.
+1) All three models perform better on single-page documents than on multi-page ones, implying that it is more challenging to understand multi-page documents than single-page ones.
+2) Our model outperforms MHST and ChatGPT with large margins for understanding single-page documents, further indicating the effectiveness of our model.
+3) For multi-page document understanding, the performance of our model is better than MHST but worse than ChatGPT.
+The inferiority of our model to ChatGPT is mostly possibly due to the much shorter input allowed by our model.

-Our \model~contains four steps, i.e., Multi-page Document Transformation, Node Initialization according to various semantic elements, Node Selection via hierarchical graphs, and Answer Generation powered by token masking.
+$\bullet$ \textbf{Analysis on Model Components.} Our \model~contains four steps, i.e., Multi-page Document Transformation, Node Initialization according to various semantic elements, Node Selection via hierarchical graphs, and Answer Generation powered by token masking.
 Here we investigate the contributions of each component to its final performance.
-As shown in \tabref{component}, we add the four steps in sequence to MHST, and find that all added components can benefit the model performance.
-Furthermore, we find node initialization makes surprisingly greater contributions to the framework, indicating the importance of modeling the differences and correlations among the various elements in table-text documents.
+Compared to MHST, our~\model~ is equipped with the four components, and it is found that all added components can benefit model performance.
+Furthermore, we find node initialization makes surprisingly greater contributions to the model, indicating the importance of modeling the differences and correlations among various elements in table-text documents.

-Also, we achieve node selection with hierarchical graphs, i.e. the QC graph, DC graph, TR graph and SD graph.
-To test the necessity of each graph, we remove them one by one from the full model to see the performance.
+Also, we develop our model with hierarchical graphs, i.e. the QC graph, DC graph, TR graph and SD graph.
+To test the necessity of each graph, we remove each of them to see the performance changes.
 The results are summarized in \tabref{ablation-graph}.
-Continuous performance drop can be observed as we remove each graph, indicating that each graph contributes to the good performance of our framework.
+Performance drop can be observed as we remove each graph, indicating that each graph contributes to the good performance of our model.